Companion planting: History

+Authors in classical Greece and Rome, around 2000 years ago, were aware that some plants were toxic (allelopathic) to other plants nearby.
+Theophrastus reported that the bay tree and the cabbage plant enfeebled grapevines.
+Pliny the Elder wrote that the "shade" of the walnut tree (Juglans regia) poisoned other plants.

 In China, mosquito ferns (Azolla spp.) have been used for at least a thousand years as companion plants for rice crops.
 They host a cyanobacterium (Anabaena azollae) that fixes nitrogen from the atmosphere, and they block light from plants that would compete with the rice.